 Compliance with the requirements of laws, regulations, contracts, and grants listed below is the responsibility of Monterey Peninsula Community College District's management.
-In connection with the audit referred to above, we selected and tested transactions and records to determine the Monterey Peninsula Community College District's compliance with the State laws and regulations applicable to the following items:
+In connection with the audit referred to above, we selected and tested transactions and records to determine the Monterey Peninsula Community College District's compliance with the State laws and regulations in accordance with Section 400 of the Chancellor's Office California Community Colleges Contracted District Audit Manual (CDAM) issued in May 2012 applicable to the following items:

-Section 421 Salaries of Classroom Instructors: 50 Percent Law Section 423 Apportionment for Instructional Service Agreements/Contracts Section 424 State General Apportionment Required Data Elements Section 425 Residency Determination for Credit Courses Section 426 Students Actively Enrolled Section 427 Concurrent Enrollment of K-12 Students in Community College Credit Courses Section 431 Gann Limit Calculation Section 432 Enrollment Fee Section 433 CalWORKS - Use of State and Federal TANF Funding Section 435 Open Enrollment Section 437 Student Fee - Instructional Materials and Health Fees Section 473 Economic and Workforce Development (EWD) Section 474 Extended Opportunity Programs and Services (EOPS) Section 475 Disabled Student Programs and Services (DSPS) Section 477 Cooperative Agencies Resources for Education (CARE) Section 478 Preference for Veterans and Qualified Spouses for Federally Funded Qualified Training Programs Section 479 To Be Arranged (TBA) Hours
+Salaries of Classroom Instructors: 50 Percent Law Apportionment for Instructional Service Agreements/Contracts State General Apportionment Funding System Residency Determination for Credit Courses Students Actively Enrolled Concurrent Enrollment of K-12 Students in Community College Credit Courses Gann Limit Calculation California Work Opportunity and Responsibility to Kids (CalWORKS) Open Enrollment Student Fee - Instructional and Other Materials Student Fees - Health Fees and Use of Health Fees Extended Opportunity Programs and Services (EOPS) and Cooperative Agencies Resources for Education (CARE) Disabled Student Programs and Services (DSPS) Curriculum and Instruction To Be Arranged (TBA) Hours

-Based on our audit, we found that for the items tested, the Monterey Peninsula Community College District complied with the State laws and regulations referred to above, except as described in the Schedule of State Awards Findings and Questioned Costs section of the accompanying Schedule of Findings and Questioned Costs as items 2011-5 through 2011-8.
+Based on our audit, we found that for the items tested, the Monterey Peninsula Community College District complied with the State laws and regulations referred to above, except as described in the Schedule of State Awards Findings and Questioned Costs section of the accompanying Schedule of Findings and Questioned Costs, as items 2012-3 through 2012-5.
 Our audit does not provide a legal determination on Monterey Peninsula Community College District's compliance with the State laws and regulations referred to above.